vitessio/website/content/en/docs/user-guides/configuration-advanced/region-sharding.md

 ## Cutover

 Once the copy process is complete, we can start cutting-over traffic.
 This is done via [SwitchTraffic](../../../reference/vreplication/switchtraffic/).
 This replaced the previous SwitchReads and SwitchWrites commands with a single one.
-It is now possible to switch all traffic with just one command.
+It is now possible to switch all traffic with just one command, however in this example we continue to do it in two steps as that is a more typical workflow.

 ```bash
 ./204_switch_reads.sh
 ./205_switch_writes.sh
 ```

-Let us take a look at the sharded data
+Let us take a look at the sharded data:

 ```text
 mysql> use main/-40;
 Database changed